This easy Vegan Pie Crust recipe has a delicious buttery, flaky texture and is perfect for any sweet or savory pie.

 Now time for the classic pie crust recipe, the one that we all crave at some point to make gorgeous pies.

 - All-purpose flour – use classic white flour.
-I didn’t try this recipe using a gluten-free all-purpose flour blend, but it should work pretty well if you are using a brand with a 1:1 ratio to substitute wheat flour.
+I didn’t try this recipe using a gluten-free all-purpose flour blend, but it should work well if you use a brand with a 1:1 ratio to substitute wheat flour.

 - Vegan Butter – also called a vegan block.
 This is the hard block of dairy-free butter in your store.
-I cut mine into small cubes of about 1 inch and pop it back into the fridge when preparing the remaining ingredients to make sure the butter is very cold.
+I cut mine into small cubes of about 1 inch and pop it back into the fridge when preparing the remaining ingredients to ensure the butter is very cold.

 - Salt – or a tablespoon of sugar for a sweet pie.
 You can use any sugar you love.

-- Ice water – it means water from an iced bath.
-For precision, I don’t measure my iced water, but instead, I put ice cubes in a bowl, and fill it with cold tap water.
-Then, I scoop out the amount I need just before adding it to the food processor.
+- Ice water – use water from an iced bath.
+For precision, I don’t measure my iced water, but instead, I put ice cubes in a bowl and fill it with cold tap water.
+Then, I scoop out the needed amount before adding it to the food processor.
 This technique ensures the water is extremely cold and iced, and because you don’t measure the water before adding ice cubes, your water volume doesn’t change due to the ice cubes melting in the bowl.

 Whether you’re making a vegan pie crust or any pie crust, any passionate bakers like me will tell you that the best to make a quick and easy pie crust is: